maxtoroq/DbExtensions/docs/api/DbExtensions/SqlSet/README.md

 SqlSet Class
 ============
 Represents an immutable, connected SQL query.
-This class cannot be instantiated, to get an instance use the [From(String)][1] method.
+This class cannot be instantiated, to get an instance use one of the [Database.From][1] overloads.

 Inheritance Hierarchy